Blog Common Web Application Attacks

 network security

-The web is an indispensable part of many of the business activities your company engages in every day.
+A significant portion of the daily business operations that your organization conducts rely heavily on the web.
 It is the home of cloud-based digital storage and the repository of data.
 It holds the information that customers voluntarily provide via content management systems, shopping carts, login fields, and inquiry and submit forms.

 As universal and convenient as these programs are, they are highly vulnerable to web application attacks from cybercriminals.